Looking for simple straight forward help on how to format your Seagate hard drive for your Mac?

 Click on your Seagate drive in the list.
 The yellow arrow on the photo below shows you where.

-It’s important that you pick your Seagate drive at the right level.
+It’s important that you pick your USB drive at the right level.
 Or your formatting may not work.

 You may need to expand the list to see the levels.
 You do that by clicking on the down arrow to the left of the drive icon on the list.